-At Qorvo, we value the uniqueness that an inclusive and diverse global team brings to our company, and we are focused on creating an environment that leverages the perspectives and contributions of each employee.
-Diversity, equity and inclusion principles are included in our workplace training, activities, guidelines, processes and programs.
-Employees are equipped with the knowledge and capabilities to welcome and embrace diversity and advocate for inclusion.
-Through employee-driven groups called Qorvo Employee Networks, our employees have an opportunity to connect through shared interests and goals, and spur growth through professional and personal development.
-These and other efforts help foster an inclusive workplace of talented employees and drive employee engagement.
+At Qorvo, we value diversity, equity and inclusion and respect the unique talents, experiences, cultures and ideas of our global team members.
+Diversity and inclusion principles are threaded across the entire company, and employees are equipped with the knowledge and capabilities to welcome and embrace diversity and advocate for inclusion.
+Through employee-driven groups called Oorvo Employee Networks, our employees have an opportunity to connect through shared interests and goals and spur growth through professional and personal development.
+Our efforts to foster a diverse and inclusive workplace include partnering with organizations in our surrounding communities that gender, and advocate for race ethnicity, socioeconomic, disability and LGBTQ+ equality.
+These and other efforts help promote an inclusive workplace of talented employees and drive employee engagement.